Common marketing roles in a SaaS company

 - Brand Manager

-What is a typical SaaS company organizational structure?
+What is a Typical SaaS Company Organizational Structure?

 The structure of a B2B SaaS marketing team depends on the size of the organization, but there are some commonalities across all types of companies.
 The first thing to consider is whether you’re hiring for an in-house team or an outsourced one.

 In-house teams tend to be smaller than outsourced ones, but outsourcing has grown in popularity because it offers more flexibility and scalability.
+You can read our detailed article on How to Accelerate Growth by Outsourcing SaaS Marketing.

 Another major consideration is how much experience your organization has with marketing automation.
 If you’re new, you’d need a core group of people who can set up and establish best practices for your team.
 But if you have some experience under your belt, then it’s likely that you’ll only need to hire senior talent who can help build on existing processes and strategies.
 Let’s discuss the SaaS marketing team structures in typical small, medium, and large B2B SaaS companies (SaaS marketing org chart included).